By Brenna Henn

 This is because Ashkenazi Jews are more closely related to each other than a random sample of European-Americans.
 Over the past several hundred years, a cultural tendency to choose marriage partners of the same ethnicity (also known as endogamy) means that Ashkenazi individuals are more likely to share the same ancestors.

-In fact, we estimate that any two randomly chosen individuals who identify as Ashkenazi are on average the genomic equivalent of 4th-5th cousins because they share many recent common ancestors.
+In fact, we estimate that any two randomly chosen individuals who identify as Ashkenazi is on average the genomic equivalent of 4th-5th cousins because they share many recent common ancestors.
 This phenomenon doesn’t just occur in the Ashkenazim.

 Looking at Different Populations